The Employment Law Review: Portugal

 The LC has several provisions concerning the processing of employees' personal data, but there are no specific provisions concerning the processing of employees' personal data within the employment relationship other than normal data processed by the company's human resources department.

-This means that all instances of data processing shall comply with both the General Data Protection Regulation7 (GDPR) and the Portuguese Data Protection Law (Law 58/2019 of 8 August).
+This means that all instances of data processing shall comply with both the General Data Protection Regulation6 (GDPR) and the Portuguese Data Protection Law (Law 58/2019 of 8 August).
 In particular, the processing of data shall be lawful only if and to the extent that at least one of the lawfulness conditions set forth in the GDPR applies, namely:

 In the context of labour relations, the Portuguese Data Protection Law establishes that the employee's consent is not a lawful condition for the processing of his or her personal data if the processing results in a legal or economic advantage for the employee or if the processing is necessary for the performance of the contract.
-The Portuguese Data Protection Law further foresees that recorded images and other personal data of employees recorded through video systems or other technological means of remote surveillance may be used only in the context of criminal proceedings and for the purpose of establishing disciplinary liability (insofar as they are used in the context of criminal proceedings).
-The processing of the biometric data of employees is also limited, and may be legitimately processed only for two purposes: attendance control and access control to the employer's premises.
+The Portuguese Data Protection Law further foresees that recorded images and other personal data of employees recorded through video systems or other technological means of remote surveillance may be used only in the context of criminal proceedings and for the purpose of establishing disciplinary liability (insofar as the data are used in the context of criminal proceedings).
+The processing of the biometric data of employees is also limited, and may be legitimately processed only for two purposes: attendance control and control of access to the employer's premises.

 In addition to the lawfulness conditions for processing data, the employer must also comply with other rules contained in both the GDPR and the Portuguese Data Protection Law, including the need to provide employees with information on the terms of the processing of data, the obligation to ensure that data is adequate, relevant and limited to what is necessary in relation to the purposes for which they are processed, and the obligation to implement adequate organisational and security measures to protect the data.

-In some situations, considering the type of data processing, the employer is required to carry out a Data Protection Impact Assessment before the processing of data takes place – in this context, the Portuguese Data Protection Authority may be consulted.
+In some situations, considering the type of data processing, the employer is required to carry out a data protection impact assessment before the processing of data takes place – in this context, the Portuguese Data Protection Authority may be consulted.

 ii Cross-border data transfers